shoppad/mesa-templates/README.md

 ### README.md

-- Bulleted setup instructions, including links where possible
+- `Setup`: Bulleted setup instructions, including links where possible
   - Use bullets (not numbers)
   - Every bullet should end in a period
   - Links should be proper links (`[description](http://myurl.com)` -- not just a url) where possible
-- Additional Customization/ways to extend the automation
+- `Optional Customizations`: ways to edit Scripts/Secrets to extend functionality
+- `Additional Notes`